-This creates bottlenecks in the flow of information, as business units rely on specialist teams to interrogate the data, and to report back.
+This creates bottlenecks in the flow of information, as business units rely on specialist teams to interrogate the data and report back.
 Even though reporting tools have improved dramatically over the past decade, with a move from spreadsheets to visual dashboards, there is still too much distance between the data and the decision-makers.

-Companies and organistions also face dealing with myriad data sources.
+Companies and organisations also face dealing with myriad data sources.
 A study from IDC found that close to four in five firms used more than 100 data sources and just under one-third had more than 1,000.
 Often, this data exists in silos.

 As a result, suppliers have developed embedded analytics to bring users closer to the data and, hopefully, lead to faster and more accurate decision-making.
-Suppliers in the space include ThoughtSpot, Qlik and Tableau, but business intelligence (BI) and data stalwarts such as Informatica, SAS, IBM and Microsoft also have relevant capabilities.
+Suppliers in the market include ThoughtSpot, Qlik and Tableau, but business intelligence (BI) and data stalwarts such as Informatica, SAS, IBM and Microsoft also have relevant capabilities.

 Embedded analytics can be used to give mobile and remote workers access to decision support information, and even potentially data, on the move.
-This goes beyond simple alerting tools: systems with embedded analytics built in allow users to see visualisations and to drill down into live data.
+This goes beyond simple alerting tools – systems with embedded analytics built in allow users to see visualisations and to drill down into live data.

-And the technology is even being used to provide context-aware information to consumers.
+The technology is even being used to provide context-aware information to consumers.
 Google, for example, uses analytics to present information about how busy a location or service will be, based on variables such as the time of day.